Khlick/RevealPack/docs/package.md

 3. **Copy Build Directory**: The contents of the build directory specified in `config.json` are copied to the `src` subdirectory of the package directory.

-4. **Update or Create `package.json`**: If a `package.json` file already exists in the target directory, its version number is updated based on the configuration.
-If it does not exist, a new `package.json` is created.
+4. **Update or Create `package.json`**: If a `package.json` file already exists in the target directory, its metadata, such as the version number, is updated based on the configuration.
+If it does not exist, a new `package.json` is created, including all the necessary information for Electron Builder.

-6. **Create `.gitignore`**: A `.gitignore` file is created in the package directory to exclude unnecessary files from version control.
+5. **Create `.gitignore`**: A `.gitignore` file is created in the package directory to exclude unnecessary files from version control.

-7. **Create GitHub Workflow**: A GitHub Actions workflow file is generated to automate the build and release process for the packaged applications.
+6. **Create GitHub Workflow**: A GitHub Actions workflow file is generated to automate the build and release process for the packaged applications.

 ## Notes